clojure-cookbook/clojure-cookbook/CONTRIBUTING.md

 The solution to a problem briefly introduces the approach and contains the code for the actual *solution* to the problem.

+Solutions should be centered around _imperative_ sentences which plainly tell the user what to do, followed by the smallest small code sample necessary to illustrate the approach.
+Tell the user what to do, then show them.

 **The solution to a problem should *discuss* the solution as little as possible** – leave this for the Discussion section.

 See the following recipes for representative examples: